There's a Second Death Nobody Warns You About. I Found a Way to Cheat It.

 We think in moments.

-This is the quiet secret behind every great memoir ghostwriter — they never actually ask "tell me your life story."
-They ask fifty small, human questions, and the real story reveals itself in the answers.
+This is the secret every great ghostwriter uses.
+They never ask for your life story.
+They ask fifty small, human questions.

-This Is Exactly What Memowrite Does — Just Without the Ghostwriter's Price Tag
+This Is Exactly What Memowrite Does

 Your Story Deserves the Same Chance

-Because someday, your grandchildren won't just want to remember you.
+Someday, your grandchildren won't just want to remember you.

 They'll want to know you.
 Fully.
-In your own words.
+In your own words

 Take the 1-minute quiz below to get matched with the right questions for your story — and lock in your discount before spots fill up.